CenturyLinkLabs/panamax-contest-templates/README.md

 ## Validating your template
 Once a Pull Request has been issued, the [Panamax Template Validator](https://github.com/CenturyLinkLabs/panamax-template-validator) will run a quick sanity check on new or changed *.pmx files.
 If you would like to run the validator locally, in advance, simple run ```rake``` from the root of the forked template repo.

+**Avoid template name collisions:** - postfix your template name (and file name) with your "_[github username]" to ensure uniqueness for the contest.
+For example, I may make "wordpress_alexwelch.pmx"